Gospel of Thomas: Intertextuality with the Gospel of John

 As this scholarly debate continued, theologian Christopher W. Skinner disagreed with Riley, DeConick, and Pagels over any possible John–Thomas interplay, and concluded that in the book of John, Thomas the disciple "is merely one stitch in a wider literary pattern where uncomprehending characters serve as foils for Jesus's words and deeds."

 Role of James

-Albert Hogeterp argues that the Gospel's saying 12, which attributes leadership of the community to James the Just rather than to Peter, agrees with the description of the early Jerusalem church by Paul in Galatians 2:1–14 and may reflect a tradition predating AD 70.
+Albert Hogeterp argues that the Gospel's saying 12, which attributes leadership of the community to James the Just rather than to Peter, agrees with the description of the early Jerusalem church by Paul in Galatians 2:1–14 and may reflect a tradition predating 70 AD.
 Meyer also lists "uncertainty about James the righteous, the brother of Jesus" as characteristic of a 1st-century origin.

 In later traditions (most notably in the Acts of Thomas, Book of Thomas the Contender, etc.), Thomas is regarded as the twin brother of Jesus.
-Nonetheless, this gospel holds some sentences (log.
-55, 99, and 101), that are in opposition with the familial group of Jesus, which involves difficulties when it tries to identify him with James, brother of Jesus, quoted by Josephus in Antiquities of the Jews.
-Moreover, there are some sayings, (principally log.
-6, 14, 104) and Oxyrhinchus papyri 654 (log.
-6) in which the Gospel is shown in opposition to Jewish traditions, especially in respect to circumcision and dietary practices (log.
-55), key issues in the early Jewish-Christian community led by James (Acts 15:1–35, Galatians 2:1–10).

 Depiction of Peter and Matthew

 In saying 13, Peter and Matthew are depicted as unable to understand the true significance or identity of Jesus.
 Patterson argues that this can be interpreted as a criticism against the school of Christianity associated with the Gospel of Matthew, and that "[t]his sort of rivalry seems more at home in the first century than later", when all the apostles had become revered figures.